Aliases for SSTR4 Gene

 GeneCards Summary for SSTR4 Gene

 SSTR4 (Somatostatin Receptor 4) is a Protein Coding gene.
 Among its related pathways are Peptide ligand-binding receptors and Signaling by GPCR.
-GO annotations related to this gene include G-protein coupled receptor activity and somatostatin receptor activity.
-An important paralog of this gene is GALR2.
+Gene Ontology (GO) annotations related to this gene include G-protein coupled receptor activity and somatostatin receptor activity.
+An important paralog of this gene is SSTR1.

 UniProtKB/Swiss-Prot for SSTR4 Gene